emilybstevens/CXR-ML/README.md

 ## Our Process & Communication Protocols

 #### To facilitate collaboration, our group will primarily use our own Slack channel to share updates, questions and concerns.

+#### A visualization for the performance of the machine learning model will created as well as a dashboard to view the results of the model.